Saleem Raza (singer)

 Noel Dias (4 March 1932 - 25 November 1983), better known as Saleem Raza, was a Pakistani playback singer.
-He converted to Islam and started his singing career from Lahore, Pakistan, quickly gaining popularity.
-Raza was a classically- trained singer and was more famous for singing sad songs.
-Raza's career suffered due to the rise of singer Ahmed Rushdi in the late 1950s.
-He left playback singing in 1966 as he lost his popularity with the film composers and moved to Canada where he died in 1983.
+Born in a Christian family, he converted to Islam later.
+Raza started his singing career from Lahore, Pakistan, quickly gaining popularity.
+A classically trained vocalist, he was particularly acclaimed for his soulful, melancholic songs.
+Raza enjoyed prominence in the mid-1950s, but his career was overshadowed by the growing popularity of Ahmed Rushdi by late 1950s.
+He gradually lost favour with film music directors and retired from playback singing in 1966.
+He later moved to Canada, where he died in 1983.

 Career

 Saleem Raza was born Noel Dias in a Christian family in Amritsar.
-After the partition of India in 1947, he migrated to Pakistan and settled in Lahore.
-He first sang for Lahore Radio Station.
-Raza also made friends with an artist of the time, Mohni Hameed.
-Raza and Hameed were often seen attending events together.

-Additionally, Raza learned music from the music composers of the day including Master Sadiq Ali, and Ustaad Aashiq Husain.
-He was introduced to the Pakistani film industry by veteran film music director Ghulam Ahmed Chishti.
-Raza's first lucky break came in director Syed Ata Ullah Hashmi's 1955 film Naukar.
-He lent his voice to the 'sad' musical composition, Taqdeer kay malik deikh zara kya zulm hai (Duet, Saleem Raza – Kausar Perveen).
-He also sang as a playback singer in film producer Anwar Kamal Pasha's Qatil in 1955.
-Although his big breakthrough came with the song Yaaro mujhe muaaf rakho, main nashey mein hoon, in Saifuddin Saif's film Saat Lakh (1957).
-He went on to sing many other songs in films like Aas Paas (1957), Do Rastey, Hamsafar (1960), Seema (1963 film) and many more.
-His last film was Payal Ki Jhankar (1966).
+After the Partition of India in 1947, he migrated to Pakistan and settled in Lahore.
+He began his musical journey singing for Lahore Radio Station.
+Raza received musical training from prominent music composers of the era, including Master Sadiq Ali and Ustad Aashiq Husain.
+He was introduced to the Pakistani film industry by veteran music composer Ghulam Ahmed Chishti.
+Raza made his debut in Syed Atta Ullah Shah Hashmi's 1955 film Naukar, notably delivering the emotional duet "Taqdeer Kay Malik, Dekh Zara Kya Zulm Yeh Dunya Karti Hai" with Kausar Perveen.
+That same year, he sang "Aatay Ho Yaad Bar Bar" in Anwar Kamal Pasha's Qatil.
+His major breakthrough came in 1957 with the playful hit "Yaaro Mujhe Muaaf Rakho, Main Nashey Mein Hoon” in Saifuddin Saif's film Saat Lakh.
+He went on to lend his voice to several films, including Aas Paas (1957), Do Rastey, Hamsafar (1960), Seema (1963) and many more.
+His final film as playback singer was Payal Ki Jhankar (1966).

 Career decline

 Raza remained a dominating singer in the late 1950s due to his popularity in singing tragic songs.
-In 1961, the music director, Khalil Ahmed, recorded a sad song, Kisi chaman main raho tum bahaar bun kay raho, in Raza's voice for film Aanchal (1962) but he was not satisfied with his singing style.
+In 1961, music director Khalil Ahmed recorded a sad song, "Kisi Chaman Mein Raho Tum, Bahaar Bun Kay Raho", in Raza's voice for the film Aanchal (1962), but he was not satisfied with his singing style.
 Initially, he decided to re-record the same song in Mehdi Hassan's voice but changed his mind because Hassan was facing difficulty with high notes as the composition had a wide range and variations.
-Khalil Ahmed finally invited the famous singer Ahmed Rushdi to sing the same song; Rushdi not only satisfied Khalil but the song was also a hit.
+Khalil Ahmed finally invited the famous singer Ahmed Rushdi to sing the same song; Rushdi not only satisfied Khalil but the song also became a hit.
 Apart from Ahmed Rushdi, Raza was in direct competition with highly talented singers like Munir Hussain, Mehdi Hassan, Masood Rana, Mujeeb Aalam and Bashir Ahmad.
 Moreover, his voice was best suited for Syed Musa Raza (Santosh Kumar) and his brother Darpan.
 The two actors also lost their popularity in the mid-1960s.
 These were the basic factors which affected his popularity.
 Later, with the change in the recording devices, Raza found it difficult to adjust to the new equipment, resulting in a setback to his career.